danknights/mice5035/tutorials/06_statistical_testing_in_R/README.md

 - Read the documentation for `adonis2` again, and scroll down to the "Note" near the bottom.
 What function do the authors suggest to test for differences in dispersion of beta diversity across groups?

 We will now run the `betadisper` test to test whether differences in dispersion may be confounding our test for significant differences in beta diversity between 2ndGen and US Controls.
-Copy this into your source file and run it:
+Copy this into your source file and run it.
 ```bash
 # run a permutation test on the output of the beta dispersion analysis
 # this was taken from the example in the documentation of betadisper